ronand97/ev-charging-simulator/README.md

 - Car needs to be able to report on actual power drawn/discharged to prove to the markets that you provided that power after the fact
 - Controller controls this behaviour (I believe this is essentially a simple model of how axle manages multiple "Assets" (Users))

+All this is easily possible with my setup of the User and User Controller.

 I generated the plots to aid with choosing energy assets that could be suitable for orchestration for energy market trading.
 By examining charge curves